 Praised by Opera News as a "vocally charismatic" performer with a "golden tenor", Martin Bakari continues to distinguish himself as a dynamic artist in a wide array of musical and theatrical genres.
-A 2018 George London Competition award winner, Mr. Bakari's current season includes debuts with Opéra Louisiane as Tamino in The Magic Flute, On Site Opera as Prince in the NY premiere of Ricky Ian Gordon's Morning Star, Cincinnati Opera as Gastone in La traviata, and Michigan Opera Theatre as Scribe/Trash-Talker in Daniel Sonenberg's The Summer King, and a return to Pittsburgh Opera as Castleman in Jeremy Howard Beck's The Long Walk.
-Future seasons bring debuts with Atlanta Opera and Arizona Opera as Charlie Parker in Daniel Schnyder's Charlie Parker's Yardbird, Seattle Opera and Fort Worth Opera as Peter the Honeyman in Porgy & Bess, and a return to Portland Opera as the Visitor in Philip Glass' In the Penal Colony.
+A 2018 George London Competition award winner, Mr. Bakari's 2017-18 season included debuts with Opéra Louisiane as Tamino in The Magic Flute, On Site Opera as Prince in the NY premiere of Ricky Ian Gordon's Morning Star, Cincinnati Opera as Gastone in La traviata, Michigan Opera Theatre as Scribe/Trash-Talker in Daniel Sonenberg's The Summer King, and a return to Pittsburgh Opera as Castleman in Jeremy Howard Beck's The Long Walk.
+Mr. Bakari’s 2018-19 season brings debuts with Atlanta Opera and Arizona Opera as Charlie Parker in Daniel Schnyder's Charlie Parker's Yardbird, Seattle Opera and Fort Worth Opera as Peter the Honeyman in Porgy & Bess, and returns to Cincinnati Opera as Don Curzio in Le nozze di Figaro and Portland Opera as the Visitor in Philip Glass' In the Penal Colony.

 In the 2016-17 season, Mr. Bakari debuted with Utah Opera as Ricky in The Long Walk and Pittsburgh Opera as Scribe/Trash-Talker in the premiere of The Summer King, covered the leading tenor roles in Charlie Parker's Yardbird with Madison Opera and Ted Hearne's The Source with LA Opera/Beth Morrison Projects, and returned to Portland Opera to sing the leading tenor roles in David Lang's The Little Match Girl Passion and The Difficulty of Crossing a Field.
 Mr. Bakari also premiered and recorded Grigory Smirnov's song cycle Dowson Songs (Naxos Records) which was featured by Opera News as a "Critic's Choice" recording.